slint-ui/slint/docs/tutorial/node/src/getting_started.md

 {{#include package.json}}
 ```

-This should look familiar to people familiar with nodejs.
+This should look familiar to people familiar with NodeJS.
 We see that this package.json
 references a `main.js`, which we will add later.
 We must then create, in the same directory,
 the `memory.slint` file.
 Let's just fill it with a hello world for now: